 1. Are biocides dangerous?

 3. What are closed-circuit biocides?

-4. Do I have to register in the closed circuit if I use a closed-circuit biocide for my swimming pool ?
+4. Do I have to register into the closed circuit if I use a closed-circuit biocide for my swimming pool?

-5. Do I have to register in the closed circuit if I use a biocide?
+5. Do I have to register into the closed circuit if I use a biocide?

+1. Are biocides dangerous?